twitter-archive/kestrel/docs/guide.md

 - `MONITOR <queue-name> <seconds> [max-items]`

-  Monitor a queue for a time, fetching any new items that arrive.
+  Monitor a queue for a time, fetching any new items that arrive, up to an optional maximum number of items.
 Clients are queued in a fair fashion, per-item, so many clients may monitor a queue at once.
 After the given timeout, a separate `END` response will signal the end of the monitor period.
 Any fetched items are open transactions (see "Reliable Reads" below), and should be closed with `CONFIRM`.

 - `CONFIRM <queue-name> <count>`